 Building a community is key for selling online, but if you don’t know who to serve with what you know, you aren’t able to create products and services that improve people’s lives.

 Demographics include age, gender, income, occupation, and education level.
-Psychographics are a bit different and help you define your ideal audience by personality, values, hobbies, lifestyles, and behavior.
+Psychographics is a bit different and help you define your ideal audience by personality, values, hobbies, lifestyles, and behavior.

 A mix of both demographic and psychographic qualities can work well, or you can choose one or the other.